gebert98/3308-group9-project/README.md

 ## Running Tests
 Follow these steps to run the test suite:

-View Results
+1. Open the `docker-compose.yaml` file
+2. Replace the start command with `command: 'npm run runandtest'`
+3. Run `docker compose down -v` to ensure that there is no database currently created
+4. Run `docker compose up`
-Test results will be displayed in the terminal.
+5. Test results will be displayed in the terminal.
 Verify functionality and address any issues reported.

 # Deployed Application
 Access the live version of the application here: https://three308-group9-project.onrender.com

-# Explore global cuisines and expand your culinary horizons with Global Recipe Map! 🌍🍴
+# Explore global cuisines and expand your culinary horizons with Flavor Finder! 🌍🍴